Drivers could face 'unfair' fines for accidentally stopping in yellow box junctions

 On Transport for London’s (TfL) red routes, PCNs are £160, reduced to £80 if paid within 14 days.

-However, the RAC said there are issues with 90% of the boxes which are “likely to lead to drivers being fined unfairly”.
+However, the RAC said there are issues with 90 per cent% of the boxes which are “likely to lead to drivers being fined unfairly”.

 What are yellow box junctions?